david-inf/multi-agent-opt/README.md

     # then RMSE and R2 metrics using sklearn
 ```

-Once we have the local solution for all agents (`agent.fit()`), we may proceed with the consensus algorithm for the common part of the weights, starting with
+Once we have the local solution for all agents (`agent.fit()`), we may proceed with the consensus algorithm for the common part of the weights, and then for the local bias

 ```python
 for l in range(opts.maxiter):